How to Determine the Process ID of a Program in Windows 11

 To find the “Process ID” number of a program in Windows 11, follow these steps:

-2. Look for Task Manager and click on the top result to run the program.
+- Locate Task Manager and click the top result to run the program.

-Note: You can also use the shortcut keys “Ctrl + Shift + Esc” or right-click on the “Taskbar” and select “Task Manager” or right-click on the “Start” button and select “Task Manager” Choose.
+Note: You can also use the shortcut keys “Ctrl + Shift + Esc” or right-click on the “Taskbar” and select “Task Manager” or right-click on the “Start” button and select “Task Manager”.

-2. Verify the process identification number for the program in the “PID” column in Windows 11.
+- Verify the program’s process identification number in the “PID” column in Windows 11.

-4. Verify the process identification number for the program in the “PID” column.
+- Verify the program’s process identification number in the “PID” column.

-After completing the steps, Task Manager will show the process identification number for each running program in Windows 11.
+After completing the steps, Task Manager displays the process ID for each running process in Windows 11.

 How to check process ID from Resource Monitor in Windows 11